-To run a sample, you can edit a file with the sample content, and use Hurl:
+To run a sample, edit a file with the sample content, and run Hurl:

 $ vi sample.hurl